benjaminpettus/site-main/src/pages/about/about.md

 path: /about
 title: Benjamin Pettus
 ---
-### Is a Designer and Web Developer, ...
+### Is a Designer and Web Developer

-Based in Oakland, CA
+Based in Oakland, CA...